edbordi/westmont/README.md

 # westmont
-collection of small business tools
+This is a collection of tools for small business owners.